5 Best Bondage Ropes For Shibari

 KINK Bind & Tie Initiation Kit

-• Soft but strong rope
+• Rope feels soft but strong

-• Enough rope for larger projects
+• Lots of rope for larger projects

-• Free access to rope school
+• Free access to rope school videos

-• Rope sheds quite a bit
+• Rope sheds small fibers

 KINK Bind & Tie Initiation Kit